mistalloc1/gmrs/doc/data-storage-model.md

 For one-time manual addition (from CSVs, etc.) users should use API calls.

-We make our best to combine gives (which can be different DBs etc.) into one stream for transparert use by GMRS functions.
+We make our best to combine gives (which can be different DBs etc.) into one stream for transparent use by GMRS functions.

 GMRS writes the relevant items to all the sends.
 Note that this could be also as an API plumbing: i.e. we don't have to do anything interesting with (say)